Bio

 My work is about what it feels like to be wanted and unwelcome at the same time.

 More recently my practice has shifted toward large-scale world-building.
-The Unrequited Love Institute (T.U.L.I.) is a multi-room installation that places visitors inside a fictional agency that evaluates who belongs.
-Orientation videos, case files, cubicles, and lab-coated staff mirror the aesthetics of bureaucratic neutrality while exposing the cruelty those aesthetics normalize.
-Humor is what makes the work approachable.
-People come in laughing and leave thinking.
+The Unrequited Love Institute (T.U.L.I.) is a multi-room installation that places visitors inside a fictional agency evaluating who belongs in America.
+Orientation videos, case files, cubicles, and motivational posters mirror the aesthetics of bureaucratic neutrality while exposing what those aesthetics normalize.

-As an immigrant, I have spent much of my life being asked to make myself smaller.
-This work resists that.
-It insists on presence.
-But I also know that disappearance is part of the deal.
+This work resists disappearance.
+I also know it's part of the deal.
 Languages get lost.
 Names change.
 That is how migration works.
 This work lives inside that tension and doesn't try to resolve it.